 Pell Grants are awarded to financially needy undergraduate students who have not earned a bachelor’s or professional degree (a professional degree would include a degree in a field such as pharmacy or dentistry).
 For many students, Pell Grants provide a foundation for financial aid to which other aid may be added.
 Assuming the Federal Government approves the budget, the maximum Pell Grant for the 2018-2019 award year is $6095.
 The amount of Pell Grant a student receives is determined by:

 - the Expected Family Contribution (EFC) as calculated using information provided on the FAFSA,

 Federal Pell Grants are applied directly to students’ accounts with the Student Accounts Office each semester.

-For more information about this program, consult the Student Guide published yearly by the U.S. Department of Education.
+For more information about this program, visit Federal Student Aid, an Office of the U.S. Department of Education.